 - Corona viruses (CoV) are enveloped positive-strand RNA viruses.
 Coronaviruses are detected in both humans and animals. - On the envelope (the outermost membrane) there are club-shaped glycoproteins.
-These structures anchor the virus to human cell surfaces, which is the starting point for an infection. - The coronavirus is usually spread via small air droplets from an infected person.
-But may also be transferred via hands or surfaces. - Since they are enveloped, they are quite easily killed by disinfectants, high temperatures etc. Washing hands with soap and the use of ethanol hand sanitizers are efficient. - Human Corona viruses (HCoV) account for 15-30% of common colds, usually only causing mild upper respiratory symptoms. - In recent years more severe Corona viruses have developed.
-We have SARS and MERS and now the pandemic disease Covid-19 which is caused by the corona virus called SARS-CoV-2. - Airborne, droplet, contact and standard precautions - Signage posted - PPE (N95 respirator, surgical mask if N95 is unavailable, eye protection [goggles/face shield], gloves & gowns).
+These structures anchor the virus to human cell surfaces, which is the starting point of an infection. - The coronavirus is usually spread via small air droplets from an infected person.
+But may also be transferred via hands or surfaces. - Since they are enveloped, they are quite easily killed by disinfectants, high temperatures, etc. Washing hands with soap and the use of ethanol hand sanitisers are efficient. - Human coronaviruses (HCoV) account for 15-30% of common colds, usually only causing mild upper respiratory symptoms. - In recent years, more severe coronaviruses have developed.
+We have SARS and MERS and now the pandemic disease COVID-19, which is caused by the coronavirus called SARS-CoV-2. - Airborne, droplet, contact and standard precautions. - Signage posted - PPE (N95 respirator, surgical mask if N95 is unavailable, eye protection [goggles/face shield], gloves and gowns).